 Are there any free/open-source Pendo alternatives?

-Although there aren’t any open-source tools that can efficiently replace Pendo, there are a few free (or at least free-to-start) competitors: Google Analytics, Amplitude, Gainsight PX, UserGuiding.
+Although no open-source tools can efficiently replace Pendo, there are a few free (or at least free-to-start) competitors: Google Analytics, Amplitude, Gainsight PX, UserGuiding.

 “Pendo Free” is Pendo’s free of charge plan.
 Pendo free allows up to 1,000 monthly active users for one web and one mobile app.
 Although Pendo claims it can be used to test the waters and see the software’s value, I’ll have to say you can only see if the platform works with your product or not with only a thousand users.